 Guardianship

-So, if your parent, spouse, or other loved one cannot care for themselves any longer, and there is no viable Power of Attorney already in place, he or she may need a guardian appointed.
+If your parent, spouse, or other loved one cannot care for themselves any longer, and there is no viable Power of Attorney already in place, he or she may need a guardian appointed.
 Once appointed as Guardian, the person that you have guardianship over is referred to as the “Ward.”
 The Guardian is responsible for most every decision regarding the Ward and their money, residential arrangements, among other things.

 There are different types of guardians, such as a guardian of the person, a guardian of the estate, and a general guardian.
 Attorney that handle guardianship matters can strategize and assist you in achieving the appropriate and desired outcomes.

 Our firm represents individuals seeking to obtain guardianship over individuals no longer able to manage their own affairs.
 Sometimes with age, illness, or intellectual disabilities comes the need to file such a proceeding to efficiently manage the care and assets of a family member.
-Our office also represents individuals listed as interested parties who wish to participate in the guardianship proceeding
+Our office also represents individuals listed as interested parties who wish to participate in the guardianship proceeding.

 There are three types of guardianship established in North Carolina.